adriaan-vd-graaf/genome_integration/docs/source/simulation_for_mr_link.md

 awk '{ if( (substr($1, 1, 1) == "#") || (($2 > 100000000) && ($2 < 105000000))) print $0 }' <(zcat ALL.chr2.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz) | gzip -c > ALL.chr2.phase3.100.to.105.Mb.1000g.vcf.gz
 ```

-To save disk space, the full file was removed and only the small region was kept.
+To save disk space, the full file will be removed below and only the small region was kept.

 ```
 rm ALL.chr2.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz